-Div.
-By pressing this softkey, you get a small symbol for the rotary knob in the softkey.
-This means, that from now the rotary knob is used for changeing the x/y divisions.
-By pressing this softkey several times you can choose if you want to change the x/division or y/division.
+move By pressing this softkey, you get a small symbol for the rotary knob in the softkey.
+This means, that from now the rotary knob is used for the moving.
+By pressing this softkey several times you can choose if you want to change the following setting: